OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-039.md

 > Hear my prayer, Lord, and listen to my cry for help;
 > Do not ignore my tears;
 > For I am a stranger with You,
-> A sojourner like all my ancestors.
+> A wanderer like all my ancestors.

 ## Psalm 39:13